abdalmoniem/VSCode-Enum-Generator/README.md

-# VSCode - Enum Hamming Distance Generator
+# VSCode - Enum Generator

 An extension to generate enums with variable number of members and values with a defined hamming distance between them